ConocoPhillips (COP) Reveals an Earnings Mystery

 COP’s Market Performance

-COP stocks went down by -12.05% for the week, with a monthly drop of -11.75% and a quarterly performance of -22.04%, while its annual performance rate touched -48.15%.
-The volatility ratio for the week stands at 4.77% while the volatility levels for the past 30 days are set at 4.40% for ConocoPhillips.
-The simple moving average for the period of the last 20 days is -13.10% for COP stocks with a simple moving average of -29.88% for the last 200 days.
+COP stocks went up by 5.52% for the week, with a monthly drop of -8.77% and a quarterly performance of -20.16%, while its annual performance rate touched -48.08%.
+The volatility ratio for the week stands at 5.67% while the volatility levels for the past 30 days are set at 4.52% for ConocoPhillips.
+The simple moving average for the period of the last 20 days is -5.98% for COP stocks with a simple moving average of -24.58% for the last 200 days.

 Analysts’ Opinion of COP

+Many brokerage firms have already submitted their reports for COP stocks, with BofA Securities repeating the rating for COP by listing it as a “Buy.”
+The predicted price for COP in the upcoming period, according to BofA Securities is $44 based on the research report published on November 02nd of the current year 2020.

-Credit Suisse, on the other hand, stated in their research note that they expect to see COP reach a price target of $52.
-The rating they have provided for COP stocks is “Outperform” according to the report published on August 05th, 2020.
+BofA Securities, on the other hand, stated in their research note that they expect to see COP reach a price target of $34.
+The rating they have provided for COP stocks is “Buy” according to the report published on November 02nd, 2020.

-During the last 5 trading sessions, COP fell by -12.05%, which changed the moving average for the period of 200-days by -56.02% in comparison to the 20-day moving average, which settled at $32.71.
-In addition, ConocoPhillips saw -55.99% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, COP rose by +5.52%, which changed the moving average for the period of 200-days by -51.79% in comparison to the 20-day moving average, which settled at $32.11.
+In addition, ConocoPhillips saw -53.28% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading